AntonPieper/LavenderTown/README.md

 Windows is not Unix-based.
 Therefore `ncurses` is not available.
 To circumvent this, you can use [MSYS2](https://www.msys2.org).\
-Download and run the Installer from the website and then run the `MSYS2 MSYS` Shortcut from the Start Menu.\
+Download and run the Installer from the site and then run the `MSYS2 MSYS` Shortcut from the Start Menu.\
 Inside this terminal, run the following commands: